Health equity: Ethnic and racial disparities

 Such disparities also prevalently attack indigenous communities.
 As members of indigenous communities adjust to western lifestyles, they have become more susceptible to developing certain chronic illnesses.

 There are also considerable racial disparities in access to insurance coverage, with ethnic minorities generally having less insurance coverage than non-ethnic minorities.
 For example, Hispanic Americans tend to have less insurance coverage than white Americans and as a result receive less regular medical care.
 The level of insurance coverage is directly correlated with access to healthcare including preventive and ambulatory care.
 A 2010 study on racial and ethnic disparities in health done by the Institute of Medicine has shown that the aforementioned disparities cannot solely be accounted for in terms of certain demographic characteristics like: insurance status, household income, education, age, geographic location and quality of living conditions.
 Even when the researchers corrected for these factors, the disparities persist.
 Slavery has contributed to disparate health outcomes for generations of African Americans in the United States.

 Ethnic health inequities also appear in nations across the African continent.
 A survey of the child mortality of major ethnic groups across 11 African nations (Central African Republic, Côte d'Ivoire, Ghana, Kenya, Mali, Namibia, Niger, Rwanda, Senegal, Uganda, and Zambia) was published in 2000 by the WHO.
 The study described the presence of significant ethnic parities in the child mortality rates among children younger than 5 years old, as well as in education and vaccine use.
 In South Africa, the legacy of apartheid still manifests itself as a differential access to social services, including healthcare based upon race and social class, and the resultant health inequities.
 Further, evidence suggests systematic disregard of indigenous populations in a number of countries.
-The Pygmys of Congo, for instance, are excluded from government health programs, discriminated against during public health campaigns, and receive poorer overall healthcare.
+The Pygmies of Congo, for instance, are excluded from government health programs, discriminated against during public health campaigns, and receive poorer overall healthcare.

 In a survey of five European countries (Sweden, Switzerland, the UK, Italy, and France), a 1995 survey noted that only Sweden provided access to translators for 100% of those who needed it, while the other countries lacked this service potentially compromising healthcare to non-native populations.
 Given that non-natives composed a considerable section of these nations (6%, 17%, 3%, 1%, and 6% respectively), this could have significant detrimental effects on the health equity of the nation.
 In France, an older study noted significant differences in access to healthcare between native French populations, and non-French/migrant populations based upon health expenditure; however this was not fully independent of poorer economic and working conditions experienced by these populations.